+- c.
+No fee or profit is allowed.

+- 3. Cooperative Agreement.
+A legal instrument which, consistent with 31 U.S.C.
+6305, is used to enter into the same kind of relationship as a grant (see definition "grant"), except that substantial involvement is expected between the DoD and the recipient when carrying out the activity contemplated by the cooperative agreement.
+The term does not include "cooperative research and development agreements" as defined in 15 U.S.C.
+3710a.
+No fee or profit is allowed.

-5. Grants and cooperative agreements for Institutions of Higher Education and nonprofit organizations are primary governed by the following:
+- 4. Grants and cooperative agreements for Institutions of Higher Education and nonprofit organizations are primary governed by the following:

 - A. Federal statutes

 - B. Federal regulations

 - C. 2 CFR part 200, as modified and supplemented by DoD's interim Implementation found in 2 CFR part 1103

 - D. 32 CFR Parts 21, 22, 26, and 28.

-- E. DoD R&D General Terms and Conditions dated July 2018
+- E. DoD R&D General Terms and Conditions dated January 2021

 - F. ACC-APG-RTP Division Assistance, Research General Terms and Conditions dated August 2016, hereinafter referred to as "Agency Specific Requirements"

 - G. Award-specific terms and conditions

-- 6. Grants and cooperative agreements for for-profit and nonprofit organizations exempted from Subpart E-cost principles of part 200, are primary governed by the following:
+- 5. Grants and cooperative agreements for for-profit and nonprofit organizations exempted from Subpart E-cost principles of part 200, are primary governed by the following:

 - a.
 Federal statutes

 - b.
 Federal regulations

 - c.
 32 CFR Parts 21, 22, 26, and 28.

 - d.
 DOD 3210.6-R, Part 34 Administrative Requirements for Grants and Agreements with For-Profit Organizations

-- 7. OTAs are primarily governed by the following:

-- a.
-Federal statutes

-- b.
-Federal regulations

-- c.
-Office of Secretary of Defense implementation guidance titled Other Transactions (OT) Guide for Prototype Projects